SymfonyCasts/api-platform/sfcasts/ep1-basics/relation-filtering.md

-# Relation Filtering
+# Filtering on Relations

-Coming soon...

-Yeah,

-God directly to `/api/users/5.jsonld`, that's one of our users, that Owens one `CheeseListing`.
-One of the things we do with that, she's listening as we added a really cool filter called a `PropertyFilter` which allowed us to do things like this `?properties[]=username`.
-If we just wanted to get that, we don't have that enabled right now and I think that's really useful feature.
-So let's add that.
-So Bob `User`, we're going to add our first `@ApiFilter()` and inside of here, `PropertyFilter::class`.
-And just like we had to do before, we're going to use `PropertyFilter` on top manually.
-Cool.
-As soon as we did that one refresh we get that superpower.
-But here's the really cool thing.
-I'm gonna tick off that `?properties[]=` for a second cause notice we in this, we set up this to have it in embedded `CheeseListing`.
-We actually see the data.
-Turns out that `PropertyFilter` works for embedded data too.
-You just have to know the syntax.
-So in this case we can say and `properties[]`.
-Instead of the inside of here we actually put `cheeseListings` and then we do the `[]=` and let's say we just want to get the `title` of that cheese listing, which in this case is actually empty and it works.
-So `PropertyFilter` is is something we get for free even when we embed things.

-All right, so speaking of filters, our `CheeseListing`, we ended up bunch of filters.
-We can search by `title`, `description`, `price`, lots of different things.
-Let's actually add a couple of other ones.
-So I'm gonna Scroll up to the top here and probably the most useful when we have here is a `SearchFilter` allows us to search on `title` and `description`.
-Actually going to break that onto multiple lines cause we are going to add a little bit more here.
-So one of things that might be useful as it might be useful for us to find all cheese listings that are owned by a specific `User`.
-Of course we could fetch that user's data the other direction, but we might want to do that.
-And actually we can here by adding `owner`.
-In this case we're going to use `exact`, we want to match the exact owner so as soon as they go back we can refresh our docs and not surprisingly when we try out our GET endpoint, we have a new spot here where we can actually do it in owner or we can actually find by multiple owners.
-And the way this works is you do `/api/users/4` you actually use the IRI.
-You can use the `id` but that's deprecated.
-So if we try that, yes we get the one `CheeseListing` for that specific `User`.
-And if you look at the way that syntax circus looks is really nice, it's `?owner=` and this looks ugly because it's URL encoded but it's just the IRI to that `User`.
-So super handy.
+Go directly to `/api/users/5.jsonld`.
+Ok, this user owns one `CheeseListing`, and we've decided to embed the `title` and `price` fields instead of just showing the IRI.
+Great!

+Earlier, we talked about a really cool filter called `PropertyFilter`, which allows us to do, for example, add `?properties[]=username` to the URL if we *only* want to get back that *one* field.
+We added that to `CheeseListing`, but not `User`.
+Let's fix that!

+Above `User`, add `@ApiFilter(PropertyFilter::class)`.
+And remember, we need to manually add the `use` statement for filter classes: `use PropertyFilter`.

+And... we're done!
+When we refresh, it works!
+Other than the standard JSON-LD properties, we *only* see `username`.

+## Selecting Embedded Relation Properties

+But wait there's more!
+Remove the `?properties[]=` part for a second so we can see the full response.
+What if we wanted to fetch only the `username` property and the `title` property of any embedded `cheeseListings`.
+Is that possible?
+Totally!
+You just need to know the syntax.
+Put back the `?properties[]=username`. *Now* add `properties[`, but inside of the square brackets, put `cheeseListings`.
+Then `[]=` and the property name: `title`.
+Hit it!
+Nice!
+Well, the `title` is empty on this `CheeseListing`, but you get the idea.
+The point is this: `PropertyFilter` kicks butt and can be used to filter embedded data without any extra work.

+## Searching on Related Properties

+Speaking of filters, we gave `CheeseListing` a *bunch* of them, including the ability to search by `title` or `description` and filter by `price`.
+Let's add another one.

+Scroll to the top of `CheeseListing` to find `SearchFilter`.
+Let's break this onto multiple lines.
+Searching by `title` and `description` is great.
+But what if I want to search by *owner*: find all the `CheeseListings` owned by a specific `User`?
+Well, we can already do this a different way: fetch that specific user's data and look at its `cheeseListings`.
+But having it as a filter might be super useful.
+Heck, then we could search for all cheese listings owned by a specific user... that match some title!
+And... if users might have *many* `cheeseListings`, we might *not* be able to expose that property on `User` at all - the list might be too long.
+The advantage of a filter is that we can get all the cheese listings for a user in a paginated collection.

+To do this... add `owner` set to `exact`.

+Go refresh the docs and try the GET endpoint.
+Hey!
+We've got a new filter box!
+We can even find by *multiple* owners.
+Inside the box, add the *IRI* - `/api/users/4`.
+You *can* also filter by `id`, but the IRI is recommended.

+Execute and... yes!
+We get the *one* `CheeseListing` for that `User`.
+And the syntax on the URL is *beautifully* simple: `?owner=` and the IRI... which only looks ugly because it's URL-encoded.

+## Searching Cheese Listings by Owner Username

-But you can even do more than that at another filter, say `owner.username` and set this to `partial`.
+But we can get even crazier!
+Add one more filter: `owner.username` set to `partial`.

 This is pretty sweet.
-So refresh the docs again, open up our collection point and now we have an `owner.username` thing here where, check this out.
-Let's search for head because we have a bunch of cheese, head usernames, hit execute, and that finds two cheese listings by `users/4` and `users/5`.
-And actually let's there, let's make sure this works.
-Let's go back and look down here and look at exactly what those two users look like.
-So users four and five are cheesehead2, and cheesehead3.
-So let's actually look for cheesehead3 specifically.
-So backup in our filter.
-Let's look for `owner.username=cheesehead3`.
-It should find just one results.
-And it does.
-And again, the way this looks in the URL is super clean.
-It's just `?owner.username=` and then what you're searching for.
-So it's very powerful that this filtering system, it works just as well.
-Once you start diving into embedded objects.
+Refresh the docs again and open up the collection operation.
+Heres our new filter box, for `owner.username`.
+Check this out: Search for "head" because we have a bunch of cheesehead usernames.
+Execute!
+This finds two cheese listings owned by users 4 and 5.

+Let's fetch all the users... just to be sure and... yep!
+Users 4 and 5 match that username search.
+Let's try searching for this `cheesehead3` exactly.
+Put that in the box and... execute!
+Got it!
+The exact search works too.
+And, even though we're filtering *across* a relationship, the URL is pretty clean:
+`owner.username=cheesehead3`.

+Ok just *one* more short topic for this part of our tutorial: sub-resources.